viviag/viviag.io/_posts/2023-02-23-platonic-hask-overview-monoidal-category-structure.markdown

 $$Hask$$ does not have all coexponentials and is not cocartesian coclosed.

 But it has all coproducts given by `Either a b` and it has initial object `Void`.
-This data is enough to equip $$Hask$$ with another structure of monoidal category.
+This data is enough to equip $$Hask$$ with another structure of symmetric (since coproducts are symmetric) monoidal category.
 Tensor product is given by coproduct and unit is given by initial object.
 Denote this structure as $$(Hask, Either, Void)$$.

 #### Note on corepresentable functors